-Note: The Urinalysis Reagent Strips (Urine) may be affected by substances that cause abnormal urine color such as drugs containing azo dyes (e.g. Pyridium®, Azo Gantrisin®, Azo Gantanol®), nitrofurantoin (Microdantin®, Furadantin®), and riboflavin.8 The color development on the test pad may be masked or a color reaction may be produced that could be interpreted as false results.As with all diagnostic and therapeutic tests, all results must be considered with other clinical information available to the physician.
+Note: The Reagent Strips (Urine) may be affected by substances that cause abnormal urine color such as drugs containing azo dyes (e.g. Pyridium®, Azo Gantrisin®, Azo Gantanol®), nitrofurantoin (Microdantin®, Furadantin®), and riboflavin.
+The color development on the test pad may be masked or a color reaction may be produced that could be interpreted as false results.